mweebinc/nq-js/README.md

 ### where

-where is an object specify the exact match of the key and the value of the object.
+where is an object specify the exact match of the key and the value of the object.\
+{key:value}

 for example if you want to find users with firstName equal to john